This process validation procedure (SYS-014) is designed to meet the requirements of ISO 13485:2016, Clause 7.5.6 and 21 CFR 820.75.

 Process validation steps

 There are four steps in the process for process validation–not three.
 Most people are familiar with the acronyms IQ, OQ, and PQ.
 However, you need to understand the purpose of each step in the validation process–not just the acronyms.
-In addition, it is critical to make sure that you do not skip the process risk analysis step.
+In addition, it is critical to ensure you do not skip the process risk analysis step.
 Not only is process risk analysis required, but any process hazards identified help you design experiments for evaluating various process risk controls to ensure that the product is consistently produced and conforming.
 These experiments are the core activities during the operational qualification (OQ) phase of process validation.
 The process validation procedure describes the IQ, OQ, and PQ phases, but process risk management is primarily found in our risk management procedure (SYS-010).
 The procedure does, however, state:

 “Parameters requiring monitoring (e.g., minimum process capability or Cpk) shall be risk-based using documented acceptance criteria for the risk control of process monitoring.”